ryvoxr/notebook/school/history/apush/unit-4/assignments/assignment-4.md

 - Also put him in a major political crisis
 - There was fierce opposition to high tariffs throughout the South

-Congress reenacted the Tariff of Abominations in 1932
 - South Carolina called a state convention that adopted an Ordinance of Nullification declaring the tariffs of 1828 and 1832 to be null and void
 - The ordinance prohibited the collection of those duties in South Carolina